Nishant-Narsale/realtime_data_visualization/README.md

-Dashboard for EEG data visualization
+Dashboard for data visualization

 For sending continuous data you need to create a websocket connection with ws://localhost:8000/ws/dashboard/

-For running in demo mode a client.py file has been made which just connect with websocket and send random json data as EEG will generate probably.
+For running in demo mode a client.py file has been made which just connect with websocket and send random json data.

 Steps to run in development mode